 THIS DATE IN HISTORY: Oct.
 2

-1999: Ray Bourque of the Boston Bruins becomes the NHL's all-time leading goal-scorer among defensemen when he scores the 386th of his career, passing Paul Coffey.
+1999: Ray Bourque of the Boston Bruins becomes the all-time leading goal-scorer among NHL defensemen when he scores the 386th of his career, passing Paul Coffey.

-The goal comes 1:42 into the second period of the Bruins' first game of the season, when his power-play slap shot from the top of the left circle beats Carolina Hurricanes goaltender Arturs Irbe.
-It's the only goal of the game for the Bruins, who lose 3-1 at Fleet Center (now TD Garden).
+The goal comes 1:42 into the second period of the Bruins' first game of the season, when his power-play slap shot from the top of the left circle beats Carolina Hurricanes goalie Arturs Irbe.
+It's the only goal of the game for the Bruins, who lose 3-1 at Fleet Center.

-The Bruins captain finishes his career in 2001 with 410 goals, still the most by an NHL defenseman.
+Bourque finishes his career in 2001 with 410 goals, still the most by a defenseman in NHL history.

 Video: Ray Bourque capped career with dramatic Cup in 2001

 1955: Dutch Reibel of the Detroit Red Wings sets an NHL All-Star Game record with 10 shots on goal.
 The defending Stanley Cup champions defeat the All-Stars 3-1 at Olympia Stadium.

-1999: The Atlanta Thrashers play the first regular-season game in franchise history, a 4-1 loss to the New Jersey Devils in front of a full house of 18,545 at Phillips Arena.
-Kelly Buchberger, named as team captain a few days earlier, scores the first goal in Thrashers history at 11:26 of the second period, but it's the only one of Atlanta's 26 shots to get past Martin Brodeur.
+1999: The Atlanta Thrashers play the first regular-season game in their history, a 4-1 loss to the New Jersey Devils in front of a full house of 18,545 at Phillips Arena.
+Kelly Buchberger, named team captain a few days earlier, scores the first goal in Thrashers history, at 11:26 of the second period, but it's the only one of Atlanta's 26 shots to get past Martin Brodeur.

-On the same night, goaltender Kevin Weekes' career-opening 15-game winless streak ends when he makes 32 saves in the Vancouver Canucks' 2-1 victory against the New York Rangers.
+On the same night, goalie Kevin Weekes' career-opening 15-game winless streak ends when he makes 32 saves in the Vancouver Canucks' 2-1 victory against the New York Rangers.
 It's the first victory for Weekes after he starts his NHL career by going 0-13-2.

 2009: Ville Koistinen puts on a show for the home fans in the first NHL regular-season game played in Finland.
-Koistinen, a defenseman from Oulu, Finland, has a goal in regulation and gets the shootout winner in the Florida Panthers' 4-3 victory against the Chicago Blackhawks at Hartwall Arena in Helsinki.
-He wins the game by roofing a backhander under the crossbar behind goaltender Cristobal Huet.
-Goaltender Tomas Vokoun is the other hero for the Panthers, making 52 saves.
+Koistinen, a defenseman from Oulu, Finland, scores a goal in regulation and scores the shootout winner in the Florida Panthers' 4-3 victory against the Chicago Blackhawks at Hartwall Arena in Helsinki.
+He wins the game by roofing a backhander under the crossbar behind Cristobal Huet.
+Goalie Tomas Vokoun is the other hero for the Panthers, making 52 saves.